Ringer Distinguished Professorship

 The basis for selection will be exemplary teaching, service and scholarship, with the understanding that we define scholarship in the broad sense appropriate to a liberal arts college and to include artistic/creative endeavors.
 More particularly, the Ringer Professor should provide leadership in the development of courses and teaching methods supporting active, independent learning by students.
 He or she should also be active in the shared life of Cornell College.

 The Ringer Professor will receive an annual award of $10,000.
-These funds are to be used at the discretion of the appointee during this three-year period, in consultation with the dean, in ways appropriate to the advancement of his or her work.
+These funds are to be used at the discretion of the appointee during this three-year period, in consultation with the Dean, in ways appropriate to the advancement of his or her work.
 The allocation may be used to support scholarly endeavors, course release, student research assistance, course design and improvement, summer projects, scholarly travel, or acquisition of books.
 For those choosing a course release, $5,000 may be used each year to cover course replacement costs.
-These funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories.
-(These items can be requested through the College’s regular process for capital requests.)

 The Ringer Professor will not be eligible for other Cornell College monetary research awards (except student-faculty research summer stipends) during his or her tenure in the professorship, which extends from the start of the academic year through the final summer of the third year.
 He or she will be eligible to receive the standard Dean’s Office Faculty Development allocation, if available.